yogeshhh/Detecting_Phishing_Websites_using_ML/README.md

-# Malicious Web Content Detection using Machine Learning
+# Detecting Phishing Website using Machine Learning

 #### NOTE -
 #### 1. If you face any issue, first refer to [Troubleshooting.md](docs/Troubleshooting.md).
 If you are still not able to resolve it, please file an issue with the appropriate template (Bug report, question, custom issue or feature request).